 It’s also worth noting that if you choose to take a daily multivitamin with minerals, it likely contains all the B vitamins.

 If you’re considering taking a B-complex supplement, it’s important to know that not all supplements are equally effective.
 Many are poorly absorbed.
 Our friends at PuraTHRIVE developed a unique Micelle Liposomal technology that may be the most effective, home-consumer level option for delivering the B vitamins in a bioavailable way.
 It also has a pleasant taste when you mix it into a glass of water.
 And if you make a purchase using this link, you can take advantage of a discount for FRN readers.
 PLUS, they’ll make a contribution in support of our work.
-Thank you!

 Risks of Taking B Vitamin Supplements